-Goal 9.
+Goal 5.
 Complementary building forms that fit the scale of the neighborhood and support a vibrant, walkable district.

-- 9.a.
+- 5.a.
 Architectural Diversity.
-Allow for a range of architectural styles and forms that provide visual interest and quality design through massing and façade standards. - 9.b.
+Allow for a range of architectural styles and forms that provide visual interest and quality design through massing and façade standards. - 5.b.
 Scaled Transitions.
-Provide appropriate upper floor stepbacks where new development may be adjacent lower density districts such as single-family residential. - 9.c.
+Provide appropriate upper floor stepbacks where new development may be adjacent lower density districts such as single-family residential. - 5.c.
 Transparency.
-Require facade transparency, particularly on the ground floor, that improves architectural design and provides visual interest to pedestrians. - 9.d.
+Require facade transparency, particularly on the ground floor, that improves architectural design and provides visual interest to pedestrians. - 5.d.
 Blank Walls.
-Reduce the prevalence of blank walls and facades along the corridor.
+Reduce the prevalence of blank walls and facades along the corridor. - Goal 6.

-Goal 10.
 Ample access to open space for both passive and active enjoyment.

-- 10.a.
+- 6.a.
 Residential Open Space.
-Incorporate private and common open space areas that correlate to a building's size and number of residents. - 10.b.
+Incorporate private and common open space areas that correlate to a building's size and number of residents. - 6.b.
 Commercial Open Space.
-Require large non-residential or mixed-use projects to provide open space for employees and visitors. - 10.c.
+Require large non-residential or mixed-use projects to provide open space for employees, visitors, and the public. - 6.c.
 Quality Design.
-Introduce open space design standards meant to create usable and functional open space for residents, employees, and visitors alike. - 10.d.
+Introduce open space design standards meant to create usable and functional open space for residents, employees, and visitors alike. - 6.d.
 Urban Greening.
 Use open space areas to further environmental goals such as carbon sequestration and reducing the urban heat island effect through tree planting, stormwater capture, and native landscaping.